Collage of The Equine Practice Company’s Practitioner’s Program digital platform shown on desktop, tablet, and mobile devices with RACE logo.

 Annual Payment

-Original price was: US$3,499.Current price is: US$999. / year with a 5-day free trial and a US$1 sign-up fee/year
+Original price was: US$3,499.Current price is: US$1,299. / year with a 5-day free trial and a US$1 sign-up fee/year

-• $1 for 5-day trial
+• $1 for 5-day trial, then annual payment

 • Full library access

-• CE credits
+• CE credits (0.75 RACE credits per lecture)

-• 2026 Annual shipped to you
+• Bonus: 2026 Annual included (shipped to you)

 Monthly Payments

-Original price was: US$349.Current price is: US$109. / month/month
+Original price was: US$349.Current price is: US$149. / month/month

-• 12 monthly payments
+• 12 monthly payments – full access from day one

 • Full library access

-• CE credits
+• CE credits (0.75 RACE credits per lecture)

-• Private Member Only group
+• Private member only group

-EXCLUSIVE FOR ANNUAL BUYERS
+FOR ANNUAL SUBSCRIBERS

 Brand-New Practitioner’s Program Annual 2026